The following guidelines should be used to prepare all UD theses and dissertations.

 Approval Page (Required)

 The approval page for the electronic submission will contain the names, but not the signatures of all committee members.
 However, the signed, original signature page must be submitted to the

-The Title of the thesis/dissertation IN ALL CAPS is centered and placed two inches from the top of the page.
+The Title of the thesis/dissertation IN ALL CAPS is centered and placed one inch from the top of the page.
 The name of the student is left-justified and added two lines below the title: Last, First Middle.
-Format the rest of the page according to the Sample pages below.
+Format the rest of the page according to the Sample Pages.